 If you’re trying to conceive, either on your own or through fertility treatment, there is no doubt that taking the vitamin Folic Acid is a great place to start.
 But why?
-RMA of Philadelphia’s Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.
+RMA’s Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.

 - Folic acid is a B-vitamin.
 Our bodies use folic acid to make new cells that comprise our skin, hair, and nails.

 - This cell-supporting vitamin is important for babies as they grow, too.
 Just like adults, folic acid aids in the development of a baby’s nervous system and cellular growth.

 - Folic acid reduces the risk of cleft lip/palate and neural tube defects (NTDs), which can occur in the brain (anencephaly) and/or spine (spina bifida).

 - According to the Centers for Disease Control and Prevention (CDC), at least half of the 300,000 cases of neural tube defects around the world each year can be prevented by taking folic acid.

 Knowing when to take folic acid, and in what quantity, will ensure you are starting your fertility journey on the best possible foot.